-Make up of Mr M's funds
+Make up of Mrs M's funds

-I've also looked at how Mr M's funds were made up.
-I note what Mr M has said about not checking the funds that were recommended were in line with his cautious ATR.
+I've also looked at how Mrs M's funds were made up.
+I note what's been said about not checking the funds that were recommended were in line with her cautious ATR.
 I think an investor is entitled to expect that fund recommendations made by an adviser would match the investor's ATR.
-But here the adviser wasn't proceeding on the basis that Mr M was a cautious investor - the adviser accepts that, if Mr M had been a low risk investor, he wouldn't have advised Mr M to invest as he did.
+But here the adviser wasn't proceeding on the basis that Mrs M was a cautious investor - the adviser accepts that, if Mrs M had been a low risk investor, he wouldn't have advised her to invest as he did.
 And, although a portfolio's performance may have been disappointing, that won't, of itself, mean that an adviser had done anything wrong.
 I'd agree that investment conditions in recent years have been difficult.

-I haven't seen any evidence to suggest that the adviser tried to put any pressure on Mr M to adopt a higher ATR than Mr M had indicated he was comfortable with.
-And although I understand that Mr M was dependent on advice, he doesn't strike me as someone who'd be prepared to go along with anything he wasn't sure about.
+I haven't seen any evidence to suggest that the adviser tried to put any pressure on Mrs M to adopt a higher ATR than Mrs M had indicated she was comfortable with.
 I don't overlook that an investor who is closer to retirement will often want (or be advised) to reduce risk to avoid the value of investments falling just before there's a need to access retirement savings.
 But that won't invariably be the case and sometimes there's a need to try to generate further growth to be able to maintain living standards or ensure that inflation doesn't erode spending power.

-It isn't possible to conduct a full audit of Mr M's investments throughout his time as PIL's client.
-I don't disagree with the sample approach the investigator took, focusing on the February 2019 and February 2023 statements.
-The latter indicates 35% in high risk investments, 33% in medium risk and 32% in low risk investments or cash which isn't out of line with a medium (or slightly higher) ATR with 65% of the investments being medium to low risk.
-And the position is relatively the same for Mr M's ISA.
-The earlier 2019 statement also indicates a medium risk approach - 23% in higher risk, 40% in medium risk and 37% in lower risk funds - so 77% held in medium and low risk funds.
+It isn't possible to conduct a full audit of Mrs M's investments throughout her time as PIL's client.
+I don't disagree with the sample approach the investigator took, focusing on the February 2019 and February 2023 pension statements.
+The earlier statement indicates about 38% in high risk investments, 16% in medium risk and the remaining 46% in low or very low risk investments or cash which isn't out of line with a medium (or slightly higher) ATR with 62% of the investments being medium to low risk.
+The later 2023 statement also indicates a medium (or slightly higher) risk approach - 43% in higher risk, 26% in medium risk and 31% in lower risk funds or cash - so 57% in medium and low risk funds.

 As to falls in value, if an investor is invested cautiously, significant falls in value might not be expected and might indicate that the investments are out with the investor's ATR.
 Although that said, a portfolio for a cautious investor might be weighted towards bonds, the prices of which have fallen sharply in recent years due to rises in interest rates, with some low risk investors experiencing significant losses.
-But here I don't agree that the adviser understood that Mr M was a cautious investor.
+But here I don't agree that the adviser understood that Mrs M was a cautious investor.
 So the adviser's recommendations weren't on that basis.

 And generally, in looking at if an investor has suffered a financial loss, we'd look at how a portfolio has performed over a period of time.
 Fund values fluctuate so we wouldn't usually simply pinpoint a higher value at a given time and say any fall in value going forwards could properly be termed a loss.
-So I don't agree that because, when Mr M switched his pension fund to cash in August 2023 (and his ISA the month before) the value was less than it had previously been, that must mean he's suffered a financial loss.
+So I don't agree that because, when Mrs M switched her pension fund to cash in August 2023 the value was less than it had previously been, that must mean she's suffered a financial loss.
 A decision to encash will however crystallise the actual value recovered.